Competitive Local Routing with Constraints: Routing on the Constrained -Graph

 Finally, we ignore edges that lie in a subcone that is not intersected by $s t$ when $v$ is the endpoint of a constraint that intersects the interior of the last region of $v$ that is intersected by $s t$ (see Figure~\ref{fig:IgnoredEdges}c): If $v$ is the endpoint of a constraint that intersects the interior of the last region of $v$ that is intersected by $s t$, we do not consider the edge that is not intersected by $s t$.
 We can ignore this edge, since by the invariant, the region between the routing path and $s t$ does not contain any constraints.

 Since these conditions can be checked using only $s$, $t$, $v$, the neighbors of $v$, and the constraints incident to $v$, we can determine 1-locally whether to consider an edge.
-Hence, the graph $G$ on which we route is the graph formed by all edges $u v$ such that:
+Hence, the graph $G$ on which we route is the graph formed by all edges $u v$ such that: \begin{enumerate} \item Vertices $u$ and $v$ lie inside or on the boundary of \canon{t}{s}. \item Edge $u v$ is part of the last region of $v$ that is intersected by $s t$. \item Edge $u v$ does not meet any of the following three conditions: \begin{enumerate} \item Edge $u v$ lies in $C^v_1$ or $C^v_2$ and crosses $s t$. \item Edge $u v$ lies in $C^v_1$ or $C^v_2$ and this cone is intersected by $s t$. \item Edge $u v$ lies in a subcone that is not intersected by $s t$ and $v$ is the endpoint of a constraint that intersects the interior of the last region of $v$ that is intersected by $s t$. \end{enumerate} \end{enumerate}

-\begin{itemize} \item Vertices $u$ and $v$ lie inside or on the boundary of \canon{t}{s}. \item Edge $u v$ is part of the last region of $v$ that is intersected by $s t$. \item Edge $u v$ does not meet any of the following three conditions: \begin{itemize} \item Edge $u v$ lies in $C^v_1$ or $C^v_2$ and crosses $s t$. \item Edge $u v$ lies in $C^v_1$ or $C^v_2$ and this cone is intersected by $s t$. \item Edge $u v$ lies in a subcone that is not intersected by $s t$ and $v$ is the endpoint of a constraint that intersects the interior of the last region of $v$ that is intersected by $s t$. \end{itemize} \end{itemize}
+Note that every edge $u v$ that lies in $C^v_1$ or $C^v_2$ and crosses $s t$, the cone that contains $u v$ is intersected by $s t$.
+Hence, condition~\ref{cond:3a} can be ignored as it is included in condition~\ref{cond:3b}.

 In the remainder of this section, for ease of exposition, we consider each edge of $G$ to be oriented upward: Let $u'$ and $v'$ be the projections of $u$ and $v$ along the bisector of $C^t_0$.
 Edge $u v$ is oriented from $u$ to $v$ if and only if $|t u'| \leq |t v'|$.
 Note that this does not imply that $u$ lies in a negative cone of $v$.
 We proceed to prove that every vertex with two incoming edges is part of the positive routing path when routing from $t$ to $s$.